Chandrabadani Devi

-Chandrabadani is a Siddhpeeth temple (2,277 m above sea level).
-Located on the border of Devaprayag and Pratapnagar tehsils, the temple is located at the top of the Chandrakoot mountain about 10 km north of Kandi Khal.
+Chandrabadani is a Siddhpeeth temple located on the border of Devaprayag and Pratapnagar tehsils.
+The temple is located 2,277 m above sea level, at the top of the Chandrakoot mountain about 32 km north of Devaprayag.
+It is equidistant from both Devprayag and the Tehri Dam, making it a significant spiritual landmark in the heart of the Garhwal Himalayas.

 In Indian mythology

 The legend says that the torso of Sati fell here and her weapons got scattered all around the place.
 Thus, even today huge number of iron trishuls (tridents) and some old statues can be seen lying around the revered temple of Chandrabadani.
 The story of the temple is mentioned in the Skanda Purana.
 When Lord Shiva was carrying the burnt body of Maa Sati (who jumped in the Mahayagya of his father Daksh Prajapati to protest the disrespect of his husband Lord Shiva), the parts of her body scattered in different places and hence those places became Siddhpeeth.
 In this temple, her badan (body) was dropped; hence the name Chandrabadani.